acm-uiuc/til/_til/linux/install-ubuntu.md

 Do you want to move from Windows into a UNIX like dev environment?
 Ubuntu is an easy way to get your feet wet and try out Linux.

 ## Creating bootable media
 Ubuntu comes from the web as a .iso file.
-Here's how to set it up on Windows using Rufus:
+### Windows
 * Download the Ubuntu image from [Canonical](https://www.ubuntu.com/download)
 * Download [Rufus](https://rufus.akeo.ie/)
 * Acquire a a USB flash drive of at least 2GB